pbberlin/go-massmail/README.md

   Thus relay hosts could be selected depending on sender and recipient domain.
   I need to simplify this.

-* wget:
-   base64 authorization username must be configurable
-   password is taken from environment var
-   should the download be done every time?
-   If older than 30 minutes?
-If older than 24 hours?
-Configurable?

 * ReplyTo and Bounce are still unclear.
   Exchange server bounces are sent to ReplyTo;
   not to Bounce